jekyllt/jasper2/about/index.md

  > A continuous learner with extensive experience in the adoption and execution of cloud, mobile and data technologies.

 I am passionate about leading teams and organizations on their journey to adopting processes, frameworks, and new technology while achieving positive business outcomes.
-From concept and proof of value to business case and execution.
-Starting from a solid foundation of Mobile / Cloud / Data to IoT, Machine Learning, AI, XR, Biometrics, Blockchain and Robotics.
+From concept and proof of value to business case and execution, all starting from a solid foundation of Mobile / Cloud / Data to IoT, Machine Learning, AI, XR, Biometrics, Blockchain and Robotics.

 Specialties: Enterprise Architecture, Executing Enterprise Technical Strategies, Solution Architecture, Mobile, Cloud, Data, Services, IoT, Technology Adoption, Team Building, Strategic Leadership, Process Improvement.